NAMI HelpLine

 • Generic medications are copies of brand name medications.
 These copies are made to be the same as the brand name medication in form (capsules, tablet, shot), strength, safety, how they are given, quality, and what they do.2 They are checked by the FDA just like the brand name medications.

-• It is important to know that generic medications will look different than the brand name.
+• It is important to know that generic medications may look different than the brand name.
 Differences may include size, shape, and color.
 These differences do not change how the medication works.1 A generic medication works in the same way and gives the same benefit as the brand name version.
 Generic medications are a substitute for the brand name medications.

 • The generic medication is made after the brand name medication has been on the market for a set period of time.
 This is because new medications are protected by laws that stop other companies from making and selling them.